ggerganov/llama.cpp/README.md

     print(f'Output logits: {logits}')

-# Don't forget to free memory after you've done working with the model
+# Don't forget to free the memory after you've done working with the model
 model.free()

 ```